Ammar-Alnagar/MILI/mili_qwen3/docs/01_PROJECT_OVERVIEW.md

 ## Overview

-This comprehensive guide walks you through building a **MILI (Machine Learning Inference Lattice)** implementation optimized for the **Qwen3 architecture**.
-MILI is a high-performance inference system designed to efficiently serve large language models with minimal latency and maximum throughput.
+This guide walks you through building a **MILI (Machine Learning Inference Lattice)** inference server for the **Qwen3 language model**.
+MILI provides a production-ready inference system that leverages HuggingFace transformers for efficient model serving with GPU acceleration.

-This project emphasizes **hands-on learning** through manual implementation of optimized kernels in Mojo and Python, enabling you to understand the internals of modern LLM inference systems.
+This project focuses on **practical deployment** of large language models, providing a complete inference pipeline from model loading to API serving, while maintaining high performance and scalability.

 ### What You'll Build

-By completing this guide, you will have:
+By following this guide, you will have:

-1. **High-Performance Mojo Kernels** for GPU-accelerated attention and matrix operations
+1. **HuggingFace Integration** for loading and running Qwen3 models
-2. **Python Integration Layer** for model management and request scheduling
+2. **GPU-Accelerated Inference** with automatic device management
-3. **KV Cache Management System** with RadixAttention and prefix sharing
+3. **FastAPI Server** with RESTful endpoints for text generation
-4. **Request Scheduler** supporting continuous batching and speculative decoding
+4. **Tokenizer Integration** using official Qwen3 tokenizers
-5. **Fully Functional Inference Server** capable of serving Qwen3-like models
+5. **Production-Ready Deployment** with health checks and monitoring

 ---